ValentinFrancois/python-gitlab-submodule/README.md

 Basic objects that contain the info about a Gitlab subproject.

 Attributes:
-- `project: gitlab.v4.objects.Project`: the Gitlab project that the submodule links to
+- `project: Optional[gitlab.v4.objects.Project]`: the Gitlab project that the submodule links to (can be `None` if the submodule is not hosted on GitLab)
 - `submodule: `[`Submodule`](#class-submodule): a basic object that contains the info found in the `.gitmodules` file (name, path, url).
-- `commit: gitlab.v4.objects.ProjectCommit`: the commit that the submodule points to
+- `commit: Union[gitlab.v4.objects.ProjectCommit, Commit]`: the commit that the submodule points to (if the submodule is not hosted on GitLab, it will be a dummy `Commit` object with a single attribute `id`)
 - `commit_is_exact: bool`: `True` most of the time, `False` only if the commit had to be guessed via the `get_latest_commit_possible_if_not_found` option